 How to Get a Live Entertainment Licence

-Your local District Court is responsible for granting live entertainment licences.
+Your local council or licensing committee within the council is responsible for granting live entertainment licences.
 If you’re planning on holding a live music event, you’ll still need to obtain an entertainment license alongside a music license.

 If you plan on showing live sports events, sign up for a commercial TV package and research the stipulations for copyright for bars and restaurants to ensure you comply.